 HI, I'M SARA

-I'm a Clever Communicator, Motivated Merrymaker, Science Storyteller, Conscious Consumer, Always Aquaphile, and Sometimes Captain.
+I'm a Science Storyteller, Conscious Consumer, Always Aquaphile, Jill-of-a-Few-Trades and sometimes, Captain.

-I've worked in research, program planning and evaluation, communications management, business development, and social impact strategy.
+I've worked in research, program planning and evaluation, communications management, project and property management, business development, and social impact strategy.
 Across countries, regions, and neighborhoods.
-In food production, clothing retail, public health, and environmental protection.
+In food production, clothing retail, public health, environmental protection, and residential development.
 I've found more similarities than differences across all those experiences.

 Miranda Bennett Studio is a small sustainable clothing brand.
 We cut, dye, sew, style, and ship all from our production and flagship spaces in Austin.
 We prioritize plant-based dyes, natural fibers, and versatile designs to eschew fast fashion standards.
 None of our scraps or items end up in a landfill.